-In this article you will get important long answer type questions to prepare for CBSE class 9 Science annual exam.
-All these questions have been provided with appropriate answers in a simple language to help you learn easily and effectively.
-CBSE class 9 Scienec exam 2018, will have six long answer type questions asked for 5 marks each.
+In this article, we are providing important long answer type questions to prepare for CBSE class 9 Science annual exam.
+All these questions have been provided with appropriate answers explained in very simple language to help students learn easily and effectively.
+CBSE class 9 Scienec exam 2019, will have six long answer type questions asked for 5 marks each.
 Important questions given here will help you familarise the important topics to prepare for the final exam.
 You may also assess your preparedness by practicing these questions.

 Given below are some very important questions for long answer type questions category in class 9 Science exam:

 Question 1. (a) Which method will you use to separate : (i) components of air (ii) acetone and water?
 Explain each.